How To Help Your Digestion

 Get regular exercise

-Exercise can help to improve digestion and the natural elimination process by stimulating intestinal muscles, which helps food to pass through the digestive system.
+Exercise can help to improve digestion and the natural elimination process by stimulating the intestinal muscles, which helps food to pass through the digestive system.
 Other gentle exercises, such as yoga, can also help to reduce any bloating and encourage better digestion.